1.32.10 Reporting on Event-Related Spending

 2. Serving as a member of the Servicewide Training Advisory Council (STAC) and providing high-level review of all planned training events to ensure training is justified, needed and delivered in the most cost-effective manner.

-Associate CFO for Financial Management
+Associate CFO for Corporate Accounting

 Travel Management